Equity Curve Analysis

 Your equity curve is not just a line going up or down.
 It is a diagnostic tool that reveals the health, consistency, and regime sensitivity of your entire trading system.

 An equity curve plots your cumulative account balance (or cumulative R-multiples) over time or over trade number.
 Most traders glance at it to see whether they are "up" or "down."
-But the shape, slope, and texture of that line contain far more information than the endpoint.
+Worse, they plot it on a linear scale, which makes a compounding system look like a hockey stick and a fixed-fractional system look like a straight line.
+Always plot equity on a log scale when sizing is geometric — a true linear log-curve means stable percentage returns, not a runaway.
+The shape, slope, and texture of that line contain far more information than the endpoint.

 A smooth, steadily rising curve tells a fundamentally different story than one that spikes, crashes, and recovers.
 Both might end at the same final balance -- but only one represents a tradeable, sustainable system.